 7. Check out the height restrictions and plan your must-rides

-Before putting together your Disney Trip planner (or, in fact, booking your holiday altogether), take some time to look into the height restrictions for the rides your party will probably want to ride.
+Before putting together your Disney Trip planner (or, in fact, booking your holiday altogether), take some time to look into height restrictions for the attractions your party will probably want to ride.
 If you are travelling with children or anyone who is small in height, it’s wise to manage expectations in advance to avoid disappointment during your trip.

 Some of the major attractions do have a minimum height requirement so you don’t want to book up FastPasses or get excited if you aren’t able to ride.
 One example is Avatar: Flight of Passage, which has a minimum height restriction of 44 inches, and also Star Wars: Rise of the Resistance, which has a minimum height of 40 inches.